middyjs/middy/docs/middlewares.md

 ## [jsonBodyParser](/src/middlewares/jsonBodyParser.js)

-Automatically parses HTTP requests with JSON body and converts the body into an object.
-Also handles gracefully broken JSON as UnprocessableEntity (422 errors) if used in combination of `httpErrorHanler`.
+Automatically parses HTTP requests with a JSON body and converts the body into an object.
+Also handles gracefully broken JSON as UnprocessableEntity (422 errors) if used in combination with `httpErrorHandler`.

-It can also be used in combination of validator as a prior step to normalize the event body input as an object so that the content can be validated.
+It can also be used in combination with validator as a prior step to normalize the event body input as an object so that the content can be validated.

 ```javascript